Columnar jointing

 Columnar jointing is a geological structure where sets of intersecting closely spaced fractures, referred to as joints, result in the formation of a regular array of polygonal prisms, or columns.
-Columnar jointing occurs in many types of igneous rocks and forms as the rock cools and contracts.
+Columnar jointing occurs in many types of igneous rocks (e.g. basalt, andesite, rhyolite, tuff), and forms as the rock cools and contracts.
 Columnar jointing can occur in cooling lava flows and ashflow tuffs (ignimbrites), as well as in some shallow intrusions.
-Columnar jointing also occurs rarely in sedimentary rocks if they have been heated by nearby hot magma.
+Columnar jointing also occurs rarely in sedimentary rocks, due to a combination of dissolution and reprecipitation of interstitial minerals (often quartz or cryptocrystalline silica) by hot, hydrothermal fluids and the expansion and contraction of the rock unit, both resulting from the presence of a nearby magmatic intrusion.

 The columns can vary from 3 meters to a few centimeters in diameter, and can be as much as 30 meters tall.
 They are typically parallel and straight, but can also be curved and vary in diameter.
 An array of regular, straight, and larger-diameter columns is called a colonnade; an irregular, less-straight, and smaller-diameter array is termed an entablature.
 The number of sides of the individual columns can vary from 3 to 8, with 6 sides being the most common.

+Physics

+When magma or lava cools into solid igneous rock, for example basalt, much heat still remains.
+As it cools down further, the basalt contracts, and it forms cracks to release the tensile energy.
+It then is cooled down further by groundwater boiling and reflux.

+When the cracks first form at the surface, the cracks are dominated by T-junctions, like mudcracks, because they were formed individually.
+One crack would form and move across the surface, until it hits upon a previous crack, forming a T-junction.

+Then, these cracks extend downwards in a moving front that is roughly planar and parallel to the surface.
+As it moves, the crack pattern anneals to become lower in energy.
+The speed v at which the front moves is determined by the groundwater flow rate.
+After the front moves a few meters deep, it would evolve into a hexagonal grid with roughly equal width L. The width L is determined by the basalt's material properties, and the speed v at which the front moves.

+Scaling

+Define Péclet number $Pe = \frac{Lv}{D}$ where $D$ is the thermal diffusivity of the material.
+For all columnar jointing, the value of Pe is around 0.2, and thus the shape and speed of all columnar joints are similar after scaling.
+A scaled model can be made by drying cornstarch a centimeter thick, which creates columns about 1 mm wide.